 Make Sure They Have A Positive Work-life Balance

 Set a good example by treating your team members with respect and fairness.
-Allow them to take reasonable time off when needed, and offer flexible hours when possible.
+Allow them to take reasonable time off when needed, simplify the process for PTO request and offer flexible hours when possible.
 This will allow your employees to maintain a good work-life balance and will result in higher productivity and employee satisfaction.